About egg laying hens

 There are a number of welfare issues for egg laying hens.

 It is estimated that more than 60 percent of the world’s eggs are produced in industrial systems, mostly using barren battery cages.

-While barren battery cages were banned in the EU in 2012, 95 percent of US layers remain confined within them.
-Each battery cage houses up to 10 birds.
-The average space allowance per bird in a typical battery cage is less than a letter-size sheet of paper, and the height is just enough to allow the hen to stand.
+While barren battery cages were banned in the EU in 2012, the majority of laying hens in the rest of the world remain confined within them.
+Each battery cage generally houses up to 10 birds.
+The average space allowance per bird in a typical battery cage is less than the size of an A4 sheet of paper, and the height is just enough to allow the hen to stand.

 Modern commercial hens have been bred to produce large numbers of eggs.
 This depletes the hen’s store of calcium and can result in high levels of osteoporosis (brittle bones) and fractures.
 Restricted movement can also contribute to osteoporosis.